Terms of service

 Arrangements for other payment methods such as a check by mail or e-transfer must be requested to: firstname.lastname@example.org

-If your website is integrated with third-party applications or APIs, we will ensure that those connections remain stable and available at all times within our control.
-If the third-party makes changes that affect the functioning of your website, we will provide a quote for the level of effort required on our part to get things updated and working again.
+If your website is integrated with third-party applications or APIs, we will verify that they are functional as part of our maintenance cycles, but we cannot guarantee their uptime as we are not in control of them.
+If the third-party makes changes that affect the functioning of your website, we will provide an estimate for the level of effort required on our part to get things updated and working again.
 If the third-party has stability issues on their end, this is outside of our control but we can coordinate status updates between them and you as part of the plan.

 We require at least 30 days notice in order to cancel your scheduled maintenance plan cycle.